 Per Virginia Code § 23-9.2:18, transcript notation will be used for cases involving sexual violence, which is defined by statute as "physical sexual acts perpetrated against a person's will or against a person incapable of giving consent."
 Notations will be made when a student is suspended for, expelled for, or withdraws while under investigation for sexual violence.
-A student's academic transcript suspension notation will be removed, if he/she has completed the terms of the suspension and the University has determined the student to be in good standing, in accordance with University conduct standards.
+The law also requires that institutions of higher education establish procedures for the removal of the notation for those students who have subsequently been found not responsible or who have satisfied the conditions of their suspension and the University has determined the student to be in good standing, in accordance with University conduct standards.